OldGregg570/candy-beat/README.md

-# candy-beat
+# Candy Beat
-Sequencer and procedural music generator thing
+Candy Beat is a sequencer and procedural music generator thing.

-# Installation
+# Install

     bower install
     npm install

-# Starting the Server
+# Usage

     node src/app.js

+To use the app, browse to [localhost](http://localhost)